Invasion of Privacy

 Example: In 1992, a 96-year-old woman sued an Arkansas newspaper for printing her picture next to the headline, "Special Delivery: World's oldest newspaper carrier, 101, quits because she's pregnant!"
 The woman, who was not pregnant, was awarded damages of $1.5 million.

 Privacy issues are complicated and emotional, which can result in highly contentious court proceedings.
-Whether your privacy has been violated, or someone is accusing you of violating their privacy, you'll benefit from a lawyer's assistance preparing your case.
-Contact a local attorney for a free initial case assessment to learn how they can help you defend your rights in court.
+Whether your privacy has been violated, or someone is accusing you of violating their privacy, you may benefit from a lawyer's assistance in preparing your case.
+Contact a local defamation attorney to learn how they can help you defend your rights in court.